Facepunch provides some ready-to-use first-person weapons for you!

 This section needs to be written.

-We animate the camera through the camera
+The camera is animated through the camera

 bone.
-Its position (relative to 0,0,0) and orientation (relative to +X forwards, +Y left, +Z up) should add onto your in-game camera.
+Its position (relative to the first-person 0,0,0) and orientation (relative to +X forwards, +Y left, +Z up) should add onto your in-game camera.

 You might want to use your own gun models.
 You can hide our gun meshes with the provided bodygroups, and then bonemerge your own on top.